5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 Oops - no hit.
 To understand this we have to know _exactly_ what the regular expression engine did:

 1. It starts at the beginning of the string; that is actually one to the left of the "H"!
-That position can only be matched by the meta character `^` which represents the _start of a line_.
+That position can only be matched by the metacharacter `^` which represents the _start of a line_.

 1. Since we did not specify a leading `^` the RegEx engine moves to the first character.